Boaterfly/agilezen-to-redmine/README.md

 ./agilezen-to-redmine download-attachments --user=USER --password=PASSWORD
 ```

-The AgileZen API can't be used to download attachments so an acual user has to
+The AgileZen API can't be used to download attachments so an actual user has to
 be spoofed.
-**Do not log back in AgileZen** while files are being downloaded, AgileZen only
+**Do not log back into AgileZen** while files are being downloaded, AgileZen
-allows one session per user.
+only allows one session per user.

 You may need to change the maximum attachment size in Redmine settings.